OctopusDeploy/docs/docs/guides/azure-deployments/running-azure-powershell/configuring-the-version-of-the-azure-powershell-modules.md

 ---
 title: Configuring the version of the Azure PowerShell modules
+description: A version of Azure PowerShell is bundled with Octopus Deploy and it's possible to configure which version you wish to use in your deployments.
 ---

 A version of Azure PowerShell is bundled with Octopus Deploy.
 To determine the versions of the various Azure modules, add the PowerShell below to an Azure PowerShell Script Step: